daryasoboleva/webcam-app/README.md

 To make a photo press a "p" key
 To start and stop the video press a "v" key
-To exit the prgram press a "e" key
+To exit the program press a "e" key